mwaugh0328/heterogeneous-agent-trade/README.md

 - [coumpute-baseline-log.jl](./code/julia/compute-baseline-log.jl) Same thing as above, but now for the log preference case.

 - [log-model.ipynb](./notebooks/log-model.ipynb) is a jupyter notebook that runs through a two country example with log preferences and illustrating how the model collapses to a constant elasticity model.
+The file [plot-micro-elasticity-log.ipynb](./notebooks/plot-micro-elasticity-log.ipynb) plots the results.

 ---